All Calls

 Digitalisation, AI and Feminist Futures

 The International Feminist Journal of Politics invites proposals for a special issue on “Digitalisation, AI and Feminist Futures”.
 The call targets participants from our joint conference with Feminist Africa in Maputo in July of 2024, but we also welcome new submissions.
+We are especially interested in submissions from the continent of Africa and the African diaspora.

 The Special Issue (SI) seeks to develop feminist understandings of the current technological revolution characterized by the rapid development of digital technologies and Artificial Intelligence (AI).
 Like any revolution, this one is full of contradictions, promising new freedoms and opportunities on the one hand, while spawning frightening disruptions and disorienting innovations on the other.
 Proponents of AI, notably machine learning, promise that it will enhance human capacities for creating better worlds.
 But powerful interests are fuelling these disruptions, embedding patriarchal, capitalist and imperial logics, and existing inequalities are often baked into these new technologies.
 Thus, violence and harassment, digital surveillance, and new forms of labour informality thrive online marked by intersecting inequalities of class, race, gender, and generation.
 Moreover, digital divides make it difficult for women and marginalized persons in resource-constrained contexts to access new technologies, fostering new exclusions.